AadiCJ/dashGame/README.md

 This is a personal project made mostly by me — development, and testing.
 I’m using it to level up my game dev skills and explore what Godot can do.
-The levels are all designed by my girlfriend (except the tutorial ones).
+The levels are all designed by my girlfriend (except the tutorial one).
-(none of which I have yet implemented, but I will soon enough)

 ## Asset Credit

-Character, Background and Tile assets taken from [kenny.nl](https://kenney.nl/assets)
+Character and Tile assets taken from [kenny.nl](https://kenney.nl/assets) Background assets taken from  [Brackey's Platformer Bundle](https://brackeysgames.itch.io/brackeys-platformer-bundle) Android movement keys made by me.

 ---